lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 ## Examples

-A separate Examples Project, `AmplifyCentralIntegrationExamples`, includes samples of useful Amplify Central integrations that use the utils project's resources.
+An Examples Project, `AmplifyCentralIntegrationExamples`, includes samples of useful Amplify Central integrations that use the utils project's resources.

 Here are some of the examples:
 * **Amplify Marketplace Product Subscription Approver/Notifier using MS Teams and Email** - notify approval team of subscription request updates through MS Teams with buttons to approve/reject and notify the Product Team subscription approver via email